Baku–Tbilisi–Kars railway: History and construction

 In 1993, Turkey closed its border with Armenia—closing the Kars–Gyumri–Tbilisi railway, which goes through Armenia—to support Azerbaijan in its conflict with Armenia following the first Nagorno-Karabakh War.
 A railway line project between Azerbaijan and Turkey through Georgia, intended to provide an alternative to the closed route, was first discussed in July 1993.

-A multi-lateral accord to build the link was signed by the three countries in January 2005.
+A multilateral accord to build the link was signed by the three countries in January 2005.
 Because of a lack of funding at this time, this project was more or less abandoned.
 However, during the inauguration of the Baku–Tbilisi–Ceyhan pipeline in May 2005, the presidents of Azerbaijan, Georgia and Turkey again raised the possibility of building a railroad between their three countries.

 For the construction of the railway on Georgian territory, Azerbaijan agreed to provide a US$220 million loan to Georgia, repayable in 25 years, with an annual interest rate of 1%.
 A concessional loan agreement for that financing was signed between a Georgian state-owned company Marabda-Karsi Railroad LLC and Azerbaijan.
 By September 2007, the State Oil Fund of Azerbaijan had allocated the first US$50 million instalment of this loan.
 In 2011, Azerbaijan allocated to the Georgian government an additional $575 million at the rate of 5% per annum.
 The European Union and the United States declined to assist in the financing or promoting of the line because they saw it as being designed to bypass Armenia, and supported the reopening of the Kars-Gyumri-Tbilisi railway line instead, thanks in part to pressure on the US Congress from the Armenian lobby in the United States, such as the Armenia National Committee in America (ARMENPAC).
 The EU did later "welcome the new rail corridor".